For B2B communities to thrive and grow—engagement is essential.

 One clear benefit of offering paid membership is that it creates recurring revenue for your company, but it’s also important to consider things from your members’ point of view.
 Membership programs can offer opportunities for deeper conversations, by allowing for one-to-one and one-to-many connections to industry and brand experts that users might not have the opportunity to experience otherwise.

 Before going down the monetisation route, it’s crucial to ensure that your users are already engaged and active.
 So don’t skip the other strategies we’ve covered.
-A marketing communication strategy can help describe the value your membership program brings.
+A community marketing strategy can help describe the value your membership program brings.
 Consider offering incentives including:

 - Access to exclusive content